-About Saddles With Full Quarter Horse Bars On eBay -You can usually find all brands, new and used.
+About Saddles With Full Quarter Horse Bars On eBay: You can usually find all brands, new and used.
 When buying a saddle on eBay read the description carefully.
-Not everyone understands saddle trees and saddle bars correctly, and even an honest seller can make a mistake.
+Not all sellers understand saddle trees and saddle bars correctly, and even an honest seller can make a mistake.

 About Full Quarter Horse Bars

 There are three common terms often used to describe the bars in a Western saddle.
 Even though all three of the terms have the words “Quarter Horse” in them, they are used to describe saddles intended for use on any breed, not just Quarter Horses.
 The three terms, along with a brief description of each, are: